Justme2502/sub1337/README.md

 ### 🙋‍♂️ Hey there, I'm Sub.

-- I am a User Interface Designer, Initiate Python Developer, and a guy who loves new things!
+- I am a User Interface Designer, Initiate Python Developer, and a guy who loves learning new things!
 - If you wish to contact me, you could add me on Discord, **sub#1000**

 ```py